kaiinui/schematools-api_builder/README.md

 Other tools
 ---

-All things are currently WIP.
+All are currently WIP.

 I am planning to provide

-- ios_client (provides iOS Client)
+- ios_client (provides iOS Client by Mantle + Overcoat)
-- android_client (provides Android Client)
+- android_client (provides Android Client by Retrofit + Gson)
 - javascript_client (provides JavaScript Client)
-- apidoc (provides API document generation, which can try API request interactively on a document.)
+- apidoc (provides API document generation, which can try API request interactively on a document, powered by swagger-docs)
-- localpublic (provides a way to try API from your iPhone, Android without publishing the app.)
+- localpublic (provides a way to try API from your iPhone, Android without publishing the app, powered by ngrok)
 - schema_smith (generates JSON Schema from ActiveModel, or other way.)

 All the tools are aimed at reducing a pain of developing API.
 Currently both consuming and publishing API are too painfull.